 Can Fluoride in Toothpaste Prevent Cavities?

 Yes, but not the same for everyone, and in every location.
 Fluoride must accumulate to prevent cavities because its concentration is normally low.
 That means, for the best results, we need fluoridated drinking water along with fluoride toothpaste.
-Those who are cavity prone or have very sensitive teeth might need their dental professional to apply and/or prescribe stronger fluoride gels or rinses.
+Those who are cavity prone or have very sensitive teeth might need their dental professional to apply and/or prescribe stronger fluoride varnish or toothpaste.